natthawit-jan/olympics_paris_2024/readme.md

-# Olympic Athletes Analysis
+# Olympic Athletes Analysis and Medal Table

 ## Overview

-This project analyzes Olympic athletes' demographic and performance data, focusing on gender, age, height, and medal distribution across different countries and disciplines.
-The analysis leverages data visualizations to uncover trends and insights, making it easier to understand the dynamics of Olympic competitions.
+This project encompasses two main components: an analysis of Olympic athletes' demographic and performance data, and the fetching of current medal standings.
+The data is processed and presented in an HTML table, making it easily accessible for users.
+The project includes scripts for periodic and instant updates of the medal table, which can be viewed in `index.html`.

 ## Table of Contents